gufett0/landmark-experiment/README.md

 ![taskprocedure](https://user-images.githubusercontent.com/104091627/164989059-44f4b481-d0e3-48aa-b3ee-d0be6ecd4912.png)

-During task completion, correct responses will be collected for each shift point of line bisection and a point of subjective equality ([PSE](https://dictionary.apa.org/point-of-subjective-equality)) will be computed to quantify the tendency in making biased perceptual jedgement either to the left (negative values) or to the right (positive values).
+Correct responses will be collected for each shift point of line bisection and a point of subjective equality ([PSE](https://dictionary.apa.org/point-of-subjective-equality)) will be computed to quantify the tendency in making biased perceptual jedgement either to the left (negative values) or to the right (positive values).
 Below an example of data collected from a subject with a leftward bias

 ![testsubj](https://user-images.githubusercontent.com/104091627/165067906-afe0ce7d-abbb-4971-ad0e-4e8cce617244.png)